BlossomVibes/cerxlea/README.md

-# Welcome to the GBA emulator originally created by browncha023, forked by aray03
+# Welcome to the GBA emulator originally created by browncha023, edited by blossomvibes

 GBA Emulator is a free, online GBA emulator with 150+ Games to play!